Research shows that 80 percent of women suffer from hormonal imbalance.

 Making a few lifestyle changes is the best way to naturally support your hormones and prevent any disruptors that may cause hormonal imbalance.
 If you experience any of the above symptoms on a regular basis, here’s what you should do...

 Research shows that your diet is key in maintaining hormonal balance.
 Sugar and carbs are the main food offenders disrupting your hormones.
-The more sugar and carbs you eat, the more fat cells you create.
-These fat cells secrete estrogen, which can lead to estrogen dominance.
+The more sugar and carbs you eat, the more fat can accumulate on your body.
+And excess body fat can increase estrogen levels, which can lead to estrogen dominance.

 One of the easiest (and healthiest!) ways to support your hormones is by eating a nutrient-rich diet.
 Leafy greens, organic whole foods, and prebiotic foods can help keep hormones in balance and support a healthy gut.